 Paying for sex is not really a fulfilling way to live your life.
-I’m not judging you or the women involved.
-I’m just saying it’s not a good way to live your life.
-It is hard on your self-esteem, your health, and your pocket book.
+I’m not judging anyone that does.
+I’m just saying it is hard on your self-esteem, your health, and your pocketbook.

 In any country in the world, you could meet normal locals that are looking for authentic love.

 Plus, because you’re a foreigner you’re interesting to people.
 So you already have a leg up on the competition.
 You don’t have to go to some bar and buy drinks and develop inauthentic relationships.
 People will be interested in you, whether you are a man or woman because you come from another country.
 They like the accents, they like to learn about new countries, and they like to make friends with people from other countries.

 There’s no reason for you to waste any of your time going into these places and creating these inauthentic relationships.
 Don’t pay for sex.
 The online electronic dating apps work in foreign countries.
 Put your profile up in a foreign country and go out and have fun.

 Don’t Assume The Laws Are the Same

 Assuming the laws and the legal rights are like home is not realistic.
 Every country has quirky different things about it.
 It is better if you stay on the right side of the law.

 Breaking laws, getting in fights, or being rude to people are all bad ideas when you don’t understand the environment you are in.
 Just be a polite visitor.
 Be a nice representative of your home country.

 Shopping primarily in expat grocery stores is very expensive.
 They have multiple types of foreign food you can buy from all over the world.
 They sell specialty foods from each country such as American, Italian, German, whatever.
 If you just have to have American pickles or mustard, you will pay through the nose.
 If you are able to learn about the local foods in the local market, your grocery budget could easily be 70% cheaper.